Migrant Children: Regulations, Rights, and Benefits

 Migrant Children and the Right to Legal Representation

-Under the law, minors in the care of ORR centers have the right to legal representation.
+Under the law, minors in the care of ORR centers have the right to seek legal representation, though they are not guaranteed government-appointed legal counsel in immigration proceedings.
 Many of these children even have eligibility for immigration relief from the U.S. government to help them stay in the country, through:

-- Visas for children who have been victims of abuse, neglect, or abandonment by their parents or legal guardian.
+- Visas for children who have been victims of abuse, neglect, or abandonment by their parents or legal guardians

-- Visas for victims of trafficking or specific types of crime (under the Trafficking Victims Protection Reauthorization Act).
+- Visas for victims of trafficking or certain types of crime (under the Trafficking Victims Protection Reauthorization Act)

-Most detained migrant children and their immigrant families are unaware of these benefits and have sometimes gone to immigration proceedings without representation.
-Without legal service, a high percentage of migrant minors go through removal proceedings and deportation to their home country, losing the opportunity to remain in the United States legally.
+Most detained migrant children and their immigrant families are unaware of these benefits.
+Many go to immigration proceedings without representation.
+Without legal services, a high percentage of migrant minors go through removal proceedings and deportation to their home country.
+They may lose their opportunity to remain legally in the United States.

 Have Immigration Questions?